Fresheyeball/deconfigured/blog/dag.md

 transitive connections.

 We then handle exhausted searches, both when `from` was found and not.
-It has simple code.
+It has simple code when you look it in the eyes O_O.

 ---

 ## Sub-Conclusion

-With this tooling, we can now construct compile-time acyclic graphs, but...
+With this tooling, we can now construct acyclic graphs, but...

 1. Only at compile time
-2. We can't pattern match
+2. And we can't pattern match

-We've basically created an existential type for every `ECons`, this makes it impossible to pattern match and undo some of the type families used to construct `oldLoops`, for instance.
+We've basically created an existential type for every `ECons`, this makes it impossible to pattern match-out types, or undo some of the type families used to construct `oldLoops`.
 Also, another bummer is that `GHC.TypeLits.Symbol` types can't be used (easily, at least) at runtime (they are also wrapped in an existential).
 So how do we get values out of the monster?

 __Pure insanity.__

 ## Pure Insanity

-Okay, so a graph's spanning trees can encode all it's connections (and, acyclic connections obviously terminate) in one value.
+Okay, so a graph's spanning trees can encode all it's connections (and, acyclic connections obviously terminate) into one object.
 It's simply a list of rose trees (rose forest), like so:

 ```haskell